guillermosnipeml/html-style-guide/README.md

 ## Doctype

-- We use HTML5 across all our pages EXCEPT for emails(1), so when coding html for our sites always use HTML5 doctype:
+- Use HTML5 doctype across all our pages EXCEPT for emails(1):

 ```html
 <!-- DON'T -->